Converses for Secret Key Agreement and Secure Computing: Implications for secure two-party computation

-In this section, we consider secure computing by two (mutually untrusting) parties.
+In this section, we consider secure computation by two (mutually untrusting) parties.
 First introduced by Yao in \cite{Yao82}, these problems have propelled the research in cryptography over the last three decades.
-In particular, we will consider the {\it oblivious transfer} and the {\it bit commitment} problem, the two basic primitives for secure computing.
+In particular, we will consider the {\it oblivious transfer} and the {\it bit commitment} problem, the two basic primitives for secure two-party computation.
 We will look at the information theoretic versions of these problems where, as an additional resource, the parties observe correlated RVs $X_1$ and $X_2$.
-Our converse results are based on reduction arguments which relate these problems to the SK agreement problem, enabling the application of Theorem \ref{theorem:one-shot-converse-source-model}.
+Our converse results are based on reduction arguments which relate these problems to the SK agreement problem, enabling the application of Theorem \ref{theorem:one-shot-converse-source-model} (see Fig.~\ref{fig:reduction}).

-To state our results, we need the notions of {\it maximum common function} and {\it minimum sufficient statistic}; their role in bounding the performance of secure computing protocols was first highlighted in \cite{WolWul08}.
-Specifically, for RVs $X_1, X_2$, denote by $\mcf(X_1, X_2)$ the {maximum common function} of $X_1$ and $X_2$ \cite{GacKor73} (see, also, \cite{TyaNarGup11ii}).
-Also, denote by $\mss(X_2| X_1)$ the minimum sufficient statistic for $X_2$ given $X_1$, i.e., the minimal function $g(X_1)$ such that the Markov chain $X_1 \text{---} g(X_1) \text{---}X_2$ holds.
-Specifically, $\mss(X_2| X_1)$ is given by the function resulting from the following equivalence relation on $\cX_1$ (cf. \cite{FitWolWul04}, \cite{KamAna10}, \cite{Tya13}):